victorgan/victorgan.github.io/_posts/2023-12-12-my-credit-card-system-in-2023.markdown

 ## Hotel Strategy
 I used to use Hotwire to try and find the cheapest hotel or find the cheapest AirBNB, but now I’m at a point where I’ll pay ~30% more for a clean hotel in a central location.
 I don’t care about ultra-luxury properties for now.

-IHG has periodic point sales where you can buy points at 50 cents each.
-I bought 500k points for $2500 in 2023 in addition to the two card SUBs.
-This large point stash lets me speculatively book stays right away, so before I even commit to a trip I can lock in a good deal, and they’re fully refundable if I find something better or bail on the trip.
+**IHG** has periodic point sales where you can buy points at 50 cents each.
+I bought 500k points for $2500 in 2023 and have 280k from the two card SUBs.
 I find with the 4th night free benefit, this is often the cheapest option on the US West Coast.
 A side benefit is because I can always buy IHG points, I don’t worry about the opportunity cost of using the points like I do with Chase or Citi points.

-Hyatt properties also have good value when redeeming points, mostly on the US East Coast.
+**Hyatt** properties also have good value when redeeming points, mostly on the US East Coast.
 I get these by converting Chase points to Hyatt points, and will do it if I can get >1.8 cents per point (cpp) value.
 There’s not many properties, so it’s hard to solely rely on this.

-Choice Privileges has low end hotels in national parks, which are great for road trips.
+**Choice Privileges** has low end hotels in national parks, which are great for road trips.
 I haven’t used points for this, but I’ve heard there’s good value in transferring Citi points at a 1:2 ratio from Citi:Choice.

 Hilton points are bad until the super high end, and status is only worth it for luxury, so I don’t mess with either.
 I haven’t looked too much into Marriott or other hotel chains.

 In practice, if I’m thinking of a trip, I’ll first book an IHG hotel with points right away.
-Then if I have more time I find the best IHG, Hyatt and Choice Privileges options on points, as well as any cash options, and put them all in a janky spreadsheet to see which has the lowest effective price taking into account point values, current cash promos, Rakuten cash back, etc.
+Because of my point stash, before I even commit to a trip I can lock in a good deal, and they’re fully refundable if I find something better or bail on the trip.
+Then if I have more time I find Hyatt and Choice Privileges options on points, as well as any cash options (from these chains and others), and put them all in a janky spreadsheet to see which has the lowest effective price taking into account point values, current cash promos, Rakuten cash back, etc.

 ## Airfare Strategy
 I prefer direct economy flights.
 I don’t care too much about business or first class unless it’s relatively affordable even with points.
 I’ll pay hundreds of dollars more for a direct flight instead of a connecting one to save time.
 I like lounges mostly for the free food, but don’t need them.

-I listed out all the direct flights from Seattle and found the top ones I’d like to take in the next couple years: domestic US flights, Toronto, Tokyo, Taipei, Seoul, Shanghai and Mexico City.
+I listed out all the **direct flights from Seattle** and found the top ones I’d like to take in the next couple years: domestic US flights, Toronto, Tokyo, Taipei, Seoul, Shanghai and Mexico City.
 I went to Europe my past two trips, so that’s on the back burner.
 There’s also destinations I’d like to take that have indirect flights, but I haven’t looked into them that much yet.

 One sweet spot is Turkish Airlines points (transferred from Citi points), which transfers to Star Alliance partners United or Air Canada.
 I go back to **Toronto** quite often, which takes 20k points for a direct flight.
 These tickets go for $400-$700 USD, so it’s an easy >2 cpp.
 I had to call in to book this last time, which was a little cumbersome.